Rare-earth industry in China: Processing sector

-Political implications
+Broader implications

+Politics

 From 2000 to 2009, China's production of rare earth elements increased 77 percent to 129,000 tons, while production from other reserves dropped to around 3000 tons.
 Large US mining companies such as Molycorp closed due to the mix of China's abundance of rare earths and their capacities for production, as well as the cost of labor and stringent environmental regulations during the Nixon era.
 With the decreased pool of competitors, China's hold on these elements gave them a lot of power in the distribution of these commodities.
 The government declared these elements to be a protected and strategic good in 1990.
 This decision had a significant impact on foreign industries who partnered with China.
 Foreign investors could no longer work with rare earths except when partnered with Chinese firms.
 The State Development and Planning Commission gained power, as all projects needed their approval.
 Production quotas were instigated for the miners and oftentimes quotas would be surpassed because of illegal mining by people who did not have licenses.

 The Chinese government was also able to use these rare earths as a means of exerting power over other countries.
 As production levels reached all time highs and China declared rare earths to be protected, the government imposed tight regulations on exports.
 Currently, the Ministry of Commerce is responsible for setting quotas for domestic producers and for foreign joint venture producers.
 In 2015, a select 20 domestic producers could export elements and the export quota was 35,000 tons total for both domestic and joint venture producers.
 These decreasing figures alarmed other countries because they depend on China for their supply of rare earths.
 If China were to cut off the exports, the results for the technology sector would be disastrous.
 This occurred temporarily in 2010 when the Chinese had tensions with Japan due to a maritime dispute.
 They stopped all their exports to Japan and also reduced their exports from 40 to 30 percent.

 Because China was the world's biggest supplier of rare earths at the time it instituted export restrictions in the 2000s, its policies resulted in major disruption to global supply and significant price increases.
 In response, the United States, European Union, and Japan brought a case against China in the World Trade Organization in 2012.
 They contended that China's export controls effectively subsidized downstream industries relying on rare earths (such as steel, photovoltaics, and semi-conductors) by keeping inputs low.
 The WTO ruled against China, determining that its export controls were not justifiable according to the exceptions that China had contended.
 China complied with the ruling, which also prompted increased policy coordination by central ministries and provided the impetus for further domestic reform.